Black voters in West Virginia are tired of being invisible

 “I had a colleague that posted, ‘Hey if he was running through my neighborhood, I would have shot him, too,’ ” Bady says.
 He shakes his head.
 “Come on, now.”

-During the Obama presidency, Manchin, then the governor, was trying to convince West Virginians to elect him to Byrd’s former seat in the U.S. Senate.
+During the Obama presidency, Manchin, then the governor, was trying to persuade West Virginians to elect him to Byrd’s former seat in the U.S. Senate.
 In 2010, Manchin released an infamous ad in which he vowed to “take on Washington, and this administration, to get the federal government off our backs and out of our pockets,” before firing a rifle bullet into the Democrats’ proposed climate bill.

-A year earlier Manchin had pushed through his own renewable energy law, derided by state Republicans as “cap-and-trade,” that required West Virginia power plants to adopt increasing amounts of alternative fuels in an effort to lower emissions.
+A year earlier Manchin had pushed through his own renewable-energy law, derided by state Republicans as “cap and trade,” that required West Virginia power plants to adopt increasing amounts of alternative fuels in an effort to lower emissions.
 But Manchin and many West Virginians believed Obama’s version would be bad for the coal industry.
 He even sued Obama’s Environmental Protection Agency over its efforts to curb the controversial mining practice known as mountaintop removal.

 “Over the past year and a half, we have been fighting President Obama’s administration’s attempts to destroy our coal industry and way of life in West Virginia,” he said at a news conference announcing the lawsuit.

 The Rev. Ron English, a Manchin ally who has known the senator since his time as governor, remembers mentioning offhandedly to Manchin that at the Rev. Martin Luther King Jr.’s funeral he’d delivered a prayer that had been entered into the congressional record; later Manchin sent him a reprint of the speech from the record.
 English, who is Black, chalked Manchin’s anti-Obama rhetoric up to politics.
-“We’re in West Virginia,” says English — the “most southern of northern states.”
+“We’re in West Virginia,” says English — the “most Southern of northern states.”

 Political realities notwithstanding, the ad, and Manchin’s rhetoric regarding Obama, rubbed some Black voters the wrong way.